jpilgrim/mdspex/mdspex.doc/index.md

 ## Dictionaries and External Links

-So far all anchors were defined in Spex documents directly.
+So far all anchors were defined in MDSpex documents directly.
 Often it is required to link to elements "outside" the document.

 The most obvious case is to link to arbitrary URLs.
 This is simply possible by using generic referenes and "http" (or "https") as element type.

 These links directly link to the URL defined by the reference.
 In other words: The reference needs to be fully qualified.

 In many cases it is convenient to use PQNs for linking.
 This is true in particular for source code elements.
-Spex supports dictionaries for enabling PQNs to arbitrary elements outside the Spex document.
+MDSpex supports dictionaries for enabling PQNs to arbitrary elements outside the MDSpex document.

 In case of internal links, a link as a single purpose: The reader of the documents wants to navigate to the element defining the anchor.
 Thus, most internal links simply navigate to the anchor.